mymonero/mymonero-app-js/README.md

 Contributors to each release are credited in release notes.

-The MyMonero "core contributors" listed below either work on MyMonero full-time, have made essential contributions, and/or have had long-term involvement.
+The MyMonero "core contributors" listed below either work on MyMonero full-time, or have made essential contributions, and will have long-term involvement.

 * 🏂 [Paul Shapiro](https://github.com/paulshapiro) `endogenic` – Project maintainer; Lead client app developer; Partner